New World Order (professional wrestling): Hogan becomes World Champion; Bischoff's secret is revealed

 At Hog Wild, the newly rechristened "Hollywood" Hulk Hogan won the match after knocking The Giant out with his title belt.
 After the match, Hogan rechristened the Big Gold Belt as the self-proclaimed nWo World Heavyweight Championship by spray-painting the group acronym in capital letters across the faceplate.
-Two weeks after Hog Wild, Ted DiBiase made his WCW debut and declared himself the financial supporter and spokesperson of the nWo (thus becoming the fourth man), and was given the nickname "Trillionaire Ted".
+On August 26, Ted DiBiase made his WCW debut and would ultimately become the financial supporter and spokesperson of the nWo (thus becoming the fourth man), and was given the nickname "Trillionaire Ted".
 On the September 2 episode of Nitro, the nWo claimed its first defection from WCW and their fifth member as The Giant, who just weeks earlier lost his title to Hogan, turned on his Dungeon of Doom teammates and attacked The Four Horsemen and Randy Savage.

-As the Fall Brawl PPV event neared, WCW was gearing up for another battle against the nWo.
+As the Fall Brawl PPV event neared, WCW was gearing up for another battle against the nWo, this time in a WarGames match.
 On the September 9 episode of Nitro, the nWo tricked fans and wrestlers into thinking that Sting had joined the nWo by putting wrestler Jeff Farmer into the group as a Sting clone, complete with Sting attire and face paint.
-This point was furthered when Farmer, as the nWo Sting, attacked Luger, who had been lured into an attack by referee Nick Patrick.
-This led Luger, his longtime ally and tag team partner, to publicly question Sting as to where his allegiance lies.
-At Fall Brawl, as Team WCW was being interviewed, Sting told his teammates that he had nothing to do with the attack, but Luger did not believe him.
-Going into the match, only three wrestlers on each side had been officially named: Hogan and The Outsiders for the nWo, with Luger, Arn Anderson, and Ric Flair for Team WCW.
+Farmer, as the nWo Sting, attacked Luger, who had been lured into an attack by referee Nick Patrick.
+This led Luger, his longtime ally and tag team partner, to publicly question Sting as to where his allegiance lay.
+At Fall Brawl, as Team WCW was being interviewed, Sting appeared and told his teammates that he had nothing to do with the attack, but Luger did not believe him.
+Going into the match, only three wrestlers on each side had been officially named: Hogan and The Outsiders for the nWo, and Luger, Arn Anderson, and Ric Flair for Team WCW.
 Sting had originally been named the fourth man for WCW, but his participation was in doubt.
-The fourth man for the nWo was indeed the nWo Sting, who convinced everyone (including the broadcast team) that the real Sting was nWo.
-The real Sting showed up moments later as the last man for Team WCW and took apart the nWo by himself.
+The fourth man for the nWo was indeed the nWo Sting, who had convinced everyone (including the broadcast team) that the real Sting was nWo.
+The real Sting showed up moments later as the last man for Team WCW and took apart the entire nWo by himself.
 After assaulting the nWo, Sting left the ring and Team WCW, yelling at an apologetic looking Luger "Is that good enough for you right there?
 Is that truth enough?".
 Team WCW, now fighting a 4-on-3 handicap match, lost when the nWo Sting locked Luger in the Scorpion Death Lock.

-The next night on Nitro, an angry Sting laid into his fellow wrestlers and co-workers as well as the fans for doubting his true colors.
-He came out unexpectedly, with no music or pyrotechnics, and kept his back to the camera purposely as he spoke:
+The next night on Nitro, Sting came out unexpectedly, with no music or pyrotechnics.
+Keeping his back to the camera, he angrily laid into his fellow wrestlers and co-workers as well as the fans for doubting his true colors, and declared himself a free agent.